-Table 5-6 to Table 5-10 provide the inputs used in the EPBC Offset Assessment Guide in relation to Black Cockatoo.
+Table 5- to Table 5- provide the inputs used in the EPBC Offset Assessment Guide in relation to Black Cockatoo.

-Table 5-6 Impact calculator - Black Cockatoo
+Table 5-7 Impact calculator - Black Cockatoo

-ATTRIBUTE VALUE JUSTIFICATION Impact area (ha) 65.4 Site assessments and the Proposal design have been used to identify the quanta of Black Cockatoo habitat impacted by the project.
-Offset requirement calculated based on Carnaby's Cockatoo (endangered) Quality 8 Site Condition Site supports known foraging species for Black-Cockatoos and potential nest hollows as identified through field surveys.
+ATTRIBUTE VALUE JUSTIFICATION Impact area (ha) 60.9 Site assessments and the Proposal design have been used to identify the quanta of Black Cockatoo habitat impacted by the project.
+Offset requirement calculated based on Carnaby's Cockatoo (endangered) Quality 8 Site Condition Site supports known foraging species for Black Cockatoos and potential nest hollows as identified through field surveys (Biota, 2019a).
 Site Context Site occurs within the known range of these species.
-Habitat values vary over the length of the Proposal from vegetation patches to individual paddock trees.

-ATTRIBUTE VALUE JUSTIFICATION Species stocking rate Site contains evidence of use by Black Cockatoos species as determined by field survey
+Habitat values vary over the length of the Proposal from vegetation patches to individual isolated paddock trees.
+Species stocking rate Site contains feeding and potential nesting evidence of use by Black Cockatoos species as determined by field survey

-Table 5-7 Offset calculator - Black Cockatoos Offset 1 (Lot 153, 267 and 268 Ducane Road, Gelorup)
+Table 5-8 Offset calculator - Black Cockatoos Offset 1 (Lot 153, 267 and 268 Ducane Road, Gelorup)

-ATTRIBUTE VALUE JUSTIFICATION Offset area (ha) 132.0 Start quality 7 Site supports known foraging and potential breeding habitat for Black-Cockatoo as identified through field surveys.
-Future quality without offset 5 As private owned rural zoned property a number of activities including incremental clearing, grazing and firewood collection could have continued resulting in increased loss of habitat quality in the long term.
+ATTRIBUTE VALUE JUSTIFICATION Offset area (ha) 124.1 Start quality 7 Site supports known foraging and potential breeding habitat for Black Cockatoo as identified through field surveys (Biota, 2020a).
+Future quality without offset 5 The previous owner was a commercial sand supply company.
+The property has not been managed to maintain its environmental values which would continue to be degraded over time.
+As private owned rural zoned property a number of activities including incremental clearing, grazing and firewood collection would have continued resulting in increased loss of habitat quality in the long term.
+Clearing of up to 5 ha per annum of native vegetation may not require a clearing permit under the WA Environmental Protection Act, 1986.
+Clearing of up to 1ha per annum was unlikely to be assessed under the EPBC Act.
+Feral animal control, particularly for foxes was unlikely to be undertaken regularly by the previous owner.
+The site is relatively remote and shows evidence of unauthorised off road activities.
 Future quality with offset 8 The properties have been purchased for addition to the conservation estate to be managed by DBCA.
 Private landowner activities have now been halted.
 Site management (fencing and access management, weed control, firebreaks and feral animal control) have been commenced to improve habitat quality.
+The property will be managed in the long term for conservation purposes.
 Time over which loss is averted (years) 20 Site will be managed (risk mitigation) for conservation purposes for the long term (maximum 20 years).
 Time until ecological benefit (years) 1 The land has been purchased and is being managed for conservation purposes.
-Risk of loss without offset (%) 30 Previous zoning and land use was rural with the property used for farming.
-Risk of loss with offset (%) 10 Main Roads has funded the purchase of these properties by DBCA.
+Risk of loss without offset (%) 15 Previous zoning and land use was rural with the property used for farming.
+Risk of loss with offset (%) 5 Main Roads has funded the purchase of these properties by DBCA.
 The properties will have the land zoning amended from rural to Conservation or Regional Open space under the GBRS.

 The properties will be actively managed for conservation purposes to maintain / improve WRP habitat quality including weed and feral animal control, fencing and the installation of firebreaks.
-Confidence in result (%) 80 High level of certainty of habitat attributes being retained and property being managed for conservation purposes in the long term. % of impact offset 67.3
+Confidence in result (%) 80 High level of certainty of habitat attributes being retained and property being managed for conservation purposes in the long term. % of impact offset 47.1

-Table 5-8 Offset calculator - Black Cockatoos Offset 2 (Confidential Site 1 - Purchase of vegetated land)
+Table 5-9 Offset calculator - Black Cockatoos Offset 2 (Lot 1 Ducane Road, Gelorup - Purchase of vegetated land)